umbrellio/self_data/README.md

 Look at the [lib/self_data/config.rb](https://github.com/umbrellio/self_data/blob/master/lib/self_data/config.rb) for more details.

 # Note
-SelfData use caller, it's not fast, that is why you shouldn't use SelfData in loops.
+SelfData uses `caller`, it's not fast, that's why you shouldn't use SelfData in loops.